Fashion Program Contacts

-- analyze and identify textile fibers, yarn fabrications, dyestuffs and finishes and how these relate to performance and serviceability of materials.
+- analyze and identify textile fibers, yarn fabrications, dyestuffs, and finishes and how these relates to performance and serviceability of materials.

 - apply the elements and principles of design as related to apparel for individuals in contemporary western fashion as compared to the influence of past fashion and other cultures.

 - assemble apparel and interior design soft furnishing products applying techniques that meet the standards of quality construction for sewn products.

 - integrate proper use, care, and maintenance of sewing machinery, equipment, and notions.

 - apply pattern and fabric selection to appropriate designs that develop required sewing skills.

 - demonstrate the ability to make garment pieces fit each other and the body that wears them; adjust patterns to body measurements and contours.

 - manipulate pattern blocks and develop style changes with the flat pattern method of designing first patterns from a designer’s trade sketch for a targeted customer.

 - exhibit on-the-job skills such as punctuality, working with people, negotiating, pricing, record keeping, communicating, resource development, and professional practices.